Nanospaziale/Bandit-WriteUps/bandit/level11.md

 > Understanding what Base64 is and how it works isn’t essential to retrieve the password for this level.
 > However, it can be useful for future levels or challenges that involve Base64.
-> **Base64** has the purpose to encode binary data or simply text into printable charachters.
+> **Base64** has the purpose to encode binary data or simply text into printable characters.
 > But how does it encode the data?
 > ***
 > Let's take as example the word MAN